scalacenter/tooling-working-groups/nominations/borja-lorente.md

 ## Proposer

-This candidate has been nominated by Heather Miller (@heathermiller) and seconded by *seconder*.
+This candidate has been nominated by Heather Miller (@heathermiller) and seconded by Ólafur Páll Geirsson (@olafurpg).

 ## Qualifications and Experience